LiamJCates/Programming-Notes/C++/Types&Values/Types.md

 Integer Types
 Integral data types are further classified into the following categories: char, short, int, long, bool, unsigned char, unsigned short, unsigned int, unsigned long, long long, and unsigned long long.

 Integer types store whole numbers: those that you can write without a fractional component.

-The four sizes of integer types are short int, int, long int, and long long int.
+The four sizes of integer types that represent numbers are short int, int, long int, and long long int.

 Each can be either signed or unsigned.
 A signed variable can be positive, negative, or zero, and an unsigned variable must be non-negative.